-&lt;sup>41There are in total five categories of legal origins: British common law, French civil law, German civil law, Scandinavian civil law, and Socialist law.
-All countries with Socialist law legal origin were dropped due to missing data on skill and capital interactions.
+&lt;sup>41 There are in total five categories of legal origins: British common law, French civil law, German civil law, Scandinavian civil law and socialist law.
+All countries with socialist law legal origin were dropped due to missing data on skill and capital interactions.
 The omitted category is French civil law.

-In one of the robustness checks, we also use trade data from 1997 to 2011.
+&lt;sup>42 In one of the robustness checks, we also use trade data from 1997 to 2011.